mzivic7/endcord/commands.md

 - `record` / `record cancel`
     Toggle recording, will send when stopped.
 - `upload` / `upload [path]`
-    Prompot for upload path, or provide it in command and start uploading.
+    Prompt for upload path, or provide it in command and start uploading.
 - `profile` / `profile <@[user_id]>`
-    View prfile info of user from currently selected message or specified user.
+    View profile info of user from currently selected message or specified user.
 - `channel` / `channel <#[channel_id]>`
     View info of currently selected channel in tree or specified channel.
 - `summaries` / `summaries <#[channel_id]>`